The Expert’s Guide to Bifold Doors: Thresholds, Traffic Doors & Technical Specs

 While this looks amazing in magazines, there is a harsh reality to face: True flush thresholds are not weather-proof.

 Because a flush threshold has no “upstand” or rebate, there is nothing for the door seals to compress against.
-This means they offer little resistance to wind and driving rain.
+This means they offer little resistance to wind-driven rain and air pressure.

 Feature Weathered Threshold (Standard) Flush / Low Threshold